Supporting local nonprofits with IMA Foundation Grants

 - Kansas City

-Please provide the following information in the Letter of Inquiry.
-The LOI should not exceed four pages in 11 point font.
+Please provide the following information in the grant request.
+The request should not exceed four pages in 11 point font.

 - Legal name of the organization requesting funding